School Experiences Volunteers

 Volunteers in this position must be outgoing and energetic.
 They must possess the skills and desire to interact and communicate with people of all ages and backgrounds.
 Theater and/or teaching experience is preferred.
 Bilingual volunteers are a plus.

-The Discovery Squad program occurs on Mondays, Thursdays, Fridays and Saturdays.
+The Discovery Squad program occurs Thursday through Monday.
 Volunteers must be able to sign up for at least 4 half day shifts (9:45am-1pm or 12pm-3:15pm) or 2 full days (9:45am-3:15pm, includes a 45 min lunch) per month to stay active.
 If interested in applying, please use the online volunteer application.

 Guest Relations Volunteers

-Guest Relations volunteers greet and assist visitors to The Field Museum.
+Guest Relations volunteers greet and assist visitors at The Field Museum.
 This is a great opportunity for friendly, out-going, courteous and helpful individuals to interact with guests from all over the world.
 Volunteers will work at the information desks located throughout the Museum.
 Volunteers serve as the point-person for visitors' questions.
 Outgoing and fun people who like to interact with others will do well in this position.
 Positions are available seven days a week, mornings and afternoons.
 Bilingual volunteers are a plus.
 If interested in applying, please use the online volunteer application.

 Docents are formally trained to provide guided tours in our exhibition halls to over one million visitors annually.
 Ideal applicants should have a background or strong interest in science or natural history, enjoy teaching, and have excellent communication skills with visitors of all ages and backgrounds.
 Docents must be able to commit to one full year of volunteering to be considered.
 Weekday docents volunteer regularly one day a week; weekend docents volunteer two half days a month.
 To become a docent in one of the following exhibitions, please use the online volunteer application.